-It was erected in 1888 by the survivors of the 125th New York Infantry Regiment.
-Colonel Wilard had commanded the regiment until a week before Gettysburg when Brigadier General Alexander Hays was promoted to division command and Willard took over the brigade as senior colonel.
+The granite monument is about four feet tall.
+It was erected in 1888 by the survivors of the 125th New York Volunteer Infantry Regiment.
+Colonel Willard had commanded the regiment until a week before Gettysburg.
+When Brigadier General Alexander Hays was promoted to division command Willard took over the brigade as senior colonel.

-Colonel Eliakim Sherrill of the 126th New York took over the brigade until he, too, was killed the following day during Pickett’s Charge.
+Colonel Eliakim Sherrill of the 126th New York Infantry took over the brigade until he, too, was killed the following day during Pickett’s Charge.

 In the words of their division commander, General Hays, “The history of this brigade’s operations is written in blood… the acts of traitors at Harpers Ferry had not tainted their patriotism.”